Scientific name: Cyperaceae spp.

 The best "nuts" come from the Chufa Nutsedge (Cyperus esculentus var. sativus) which came originally from Africa but quickly spread through North America.
 Part of this spread is due to deer and turkeys loving these underground nuts and so one can buy bags of Chufa at larger hunting supply stores.
 Do not eat the purchased nuts as they may have been treated with a surface fungicide.
 These nuts are meant to be planted in late fall or early spring to grow a crop for the animals to eat starting in late summer.

-Chufa nuts are also used to make the drink "Horchata de Chufa" by soaking the ground nuts in water.
+Chufa nuts are also used to make the drink "Horchata de Chufa" by soaking the ground nuts in water the adding sugar and cinnamon.
 This is similar to almond milk.